 In addition to Postgraduate Fellowships, funding is available through the new Catalyst Grant Program, which will support those seeking government positions and those seeking to engage in human rights and rule of law work at the grassroots level abroad.
 More information can be found here.

-The following fellowships were offered in 2012-13 and funded a wide array work:
+The following fellowships are currently funding alumni in a wide array work:

 ACE Rule of Law and Human Rights Fellowship (Penn Law in partnership with Human Rights First, supporting international and public interest work in the areas of rule of law and human rights)